 Reducing our expenses and concentrating on our true needs helps us to find ourselves and to be less distracted.

 5. We have more money for non-material things

 What do I mean with exactly by „non-material things“?
 Non-material things are for example activities such as traveling, join activities with friends (e.g. theme parks, wellness days, bar evenings) or also the support of charitable organizations through donations.

 Those are expenses that bring us lovely memories which can make us really happy.
-Expenses, we can benefit from because we are able to gain new experiences and improve ourselves further.
+We’re able to gain new experiences and improve ourselves.
 Or which give us a good feeling because we make a positive contribution to our world.

-For me, such expenses are far more valuable than to spend my money into material goods.
-Through traveling, I’ve experienced for example unforgettable memories which I could have never bought through material goods.
+For me, such expenses are far more valuable than to spend my money for material goods.
+Through traveling, I’ve experienced unforgettable memories which aren’t replaceable with any material goods.

-Conclusion: A Minimalist Lifestyle Leads to a More Conscious Lifestyle and Focusses Our Attention On The Essential.
-We Get To Know Us Better.
+Conclusion: A Minimalist Lifestyle Leads to a More Conscious Lifestyle and Helps Us to Find Ourselves

 „It takes courage…to endure the sharp pains of self-discovery rather than choose to take the dull pain of unconsciousness that would last the rest of our lives.“